Statistics Notebook

 print(f"Difference: {diff:.2f}")

-If the CI for the difference does not include 0, the difference is statistically significant at α = 0.05 — consistent with p < 0.05.
+If the CI for the difference does not include 0, the difference is significant at α = 0.05 — same as p < 0.05.

 CI Width and Sample Size

-# larger sample → narrower CI (more precise estimate)
+# bigger sample → narrower CI (more precise estimate)

 for n in [30, 100, 500, 1000]: